 On registration days, students already registered pick up their Course/Fee Schedule from the Registry, have their ID picture taken and pay the fees.
-Students' with course changes or not yet registered must obtain their advisors' signature, and then go to the Registry to register and pay the fees.
+Students not yet registered must see their Advisor, obtain his or her signature on a registration worksheet, and then go to the Registry to complete the registration, have their ID picture taken and pay the fees.
+Students wishing to make subsequent changes to their registration must see their advisor, obtain his or her signature on an add/drop form and then come to the Registry to complete the changes and pay any additional fees.
 Returning students who have not yet registered may do so at designated times only.